naps62/chess/kajo/2019-02-22/tpc.md

 - Qc2 right away seems to be premature, because of Rc1.
 Black wins the a2 pawn, but meh...

 Final answer:

-Not sure, really
+1.O-O

+Black's king is still a bit exposed, but white is blocked from castling and has a ruined pawn structure.
+His pieces seem to be a bit weird, but with the queen pointing at the king, it feels safer to castle, and be able to double to rooks on the open d-file

 # 4.6

+First thoughts:

+- Annoying bishop on e4
+- Knight on f3 has no good squares to go to, which makes it hard to play f3 and kick the bishop
+- Black king is stuck in the middle
+- Queen is tied to defending e6

+Final answer:

+1.Ng1
+  - 1...Bxg2 2.Bg4 Qxg4 3.Qxe6#
+  - 1...Bf5 (to prevent Bg4) 2.e4 Bxe4 Bg4
+  - 1...Qe5 2.f4

 # 4.7

 Final answer:

-e5
+1.e5

-if ...dxe5 Nxe5 (threatening Nxg5 or Nxd7 with discoveries on the queen)
+  - 1...dxe5 Nxe5 (threatening Nxg5 or Nxd7 with discoveries on the queen)
+  - 1...Nh5 exd5 exd5 Rae1+ Kf8

 if Nh5 exd5 (with tempo on the queen). exd5 opens the king file for a rook.
 Queen retreating allows for dxe7.
 If Nxf4, Rae7 secures the e7 pawn, ties the